TadiT7/treble_experimentations_wiki/Infinix-Note-8.md

     $ fastboot flash system system-image.img
     ```

-* Tip: If you're running out of space, you could resize the `product` partition to be smaller by doing this:
+* Tip: If you're running out of space, you could remove the `product` partition by doing this (this might be destructive):
     ```
-    $ fastboot resize-logical-partition product [SIZE]
-    $ fastboot format:ext4 product
+    $ fastboot delete-logical-partition product
     ```

 ## Hardware support